ElitCoder/camilladsp/README.md

   * `soft_clip`: enable soft clipping.
 Set to `false` to use hard clipping.
 This setting is ignored when clipping is disabled.
     Note that soft clipping introduces some harmonic distortion to the signal.
     This setting is ignored if `enable_clip = false`.
 Optional, defaults to `false`.
+  * `clip_lookahead`: how far ahead in samples the limiter should look to anticipate incoming peaks.
+Optional, defaults to 0 samples.
+  * `clip_use_monitor`: if the limiter should use the monitor channel for calculating the gain needed, only usable when lookahead >0 samples.
+Optional, defaults to false.
   * `monitor_channels`: a list of channels used when estimating the loudness.
 Optional, defaults to all channels.
   * `process_channels`: a list of channels that should be compressed.
 Optional, defaults to all channels.